-Compared to the rich literature of active learning of general halfspaces, there are relatively few works on active learning of sparse halfspaces. \citet{awasthi2016learning} presented an efficient algorithm that has $\tilde{\order}\del{s^{\poly{{1}/{(1-2\eta)}}}\poly{\log d, 1/\epsilon}}$ label complexity under the bounded noise model, where they assumed that the underlying halfspace is $s$-sparse and the unlabeled data distribution is isotropic log-concave.
-Under the same assumptions, \citet{zhang2018efficient} proposed to leverage the sparsity constraint in a localized margin-based active learning framework~\citep{balcan2007margin}, and showed that with a refined analysis using Rademacher complexity, the proposed algorithm bears near-optimal label complexity of $\tilde{\order}\del{ s \cdot \polylog{d,\frac1\epsilon}}$.
-However, unlike the guarantee provided by \citet{awasthi2016learning}, the noise rate $\eta$ has to be bounded away from $1/2$ by a constant, similar to~\citet{awasthi2015efficient} in the setting of generic non-sparse halfspaces.
-This raises the {\em second question}:~can we design an efficient halfspace learning algorithm which not only works for any noise rate $\eta \in [0, 1/2)$, but also enjoys a label complexity linear in the sparsity and polylogarithmic in data dimension and target excess error?
+Compared to the rich literature of active learning of general non-sparse halfspaces, there are relatively few works on active learning of halfspaces that both exploit the sparsity of the target halfspace and are tolerant to bounded noise.
+Under the assumption that the Bayes classifier is an $s$-sparse halfspace (where $s \ll d$), a few active learning algorithms have been developed.
+In the membership query model, a composition of the support recovery algorithm developed in~\cite{haupt2011robust} with the full-dimensional active learning algorithm~\cite{chen2017near} yields a procedure that can tolerate $\eta$-bounded noise with information-theoretic optimal $\tilde{\order}\del{\frac{s}{(1-2\eta)^2} (\ln d + \ln\frac1\epsilon) }$ label complexity.
+Under the PAC active learning model where the unlabeled data distribution is isotropic log-concave, \cite{awasthi2016learning} presented an efficient algorithm that has a label complexity of $\awasthisparse$.
+Under the additional assumption that $\eta$ is smaller than a numerical constant substantially bounded away from $\frac12$, \cite{zhang2018efficient} gave an algorithm that has label complexity of $\tilde{\order}\del{ s \cdot \polylog{d,\frac1\epsilon}}$.
+Neither of these two works obtained a label complexity bound that is polynomial in $\frac{1}{1-2\eta}$ (specifically, the latter work has no guarantees when $\eta$ is greater than a constant, say $1/4$).
+This raises our {\em second question}:~if the Bayes classifier is an $s$-sparse halfspace, can we design an efficient halfspace learning algorithm which not only works for any bounded noise rate $\eta \in \big[0, \frac12\big)$, but also enjoys a label complexity of $\poly{s, \ln d, \ln\frac1\epsilon, \frac{1}{1-2\eta}}$?